 The red, canyon-laced Shipal-Shin forms Morrowind’s border with Cyrodiil and Argonia.
 Exterior work by Chef, Phenoix12, Nemon, mojo187 and joanasc.

-The few years since 2020 have been good for new exterior work, too, thanks largely to an explosion of asset work enabled by the Blender plugin and many talented new asset developers.
+The few years since 2020 have also been good for new exterior work, thanks largely to an explosion of asset work enabled by the Blender plugin and many talented new asset developers.
 In 2020, Wolli and Chef finished a set of red cliffs for the southwestern Shipal-Shin highlands, perhaps TR’s most unique region to date.
 Over 2020 and 2021, most of the exteriors of this region, rounding out TR’s southern border, were completed – only the giant Hlaalu metropolis of Narsis remains in-progress by Chef.

 Othreleth Woods remains the final bit of southwestern Morrowind to be built.
 This test cell was made by Gnomey.

 The final part of southwestern Morrowind will be the most ambitious, containing the dense mushroom jungle of Othreleth Woods, as well as the second Hlaalu metropolis of Kragenmoor.
 Its development required the creation of dozens of new flora models, which were only finished in early 2022, largely thanks to the prolific efforts of S’Wit.
 Hence, Othreleth Woods has finally entered production – the completion of Morrowind’s Hlaalu District seems at hand.